Runtime Contract

 The contract applies to both execution modes: Flow Mode and Pulse Mode.
 See Execution Authority for execution mode definitions.

-Runtime Guarantees
+Runtime guarantees

 The following guarantees are defined by the runtime.